mighdoll/thimbleberry/src/shader-util/linker/README.md

 ### Current Limitations and Future Work

-- Export parameter replacement uses global text substitution in the module, so don't reuse tokens that are used as export parameters.
+- Export parameter replacement and fn/struct renaming use global text substitution in the module, so don't alias tokens that are used as export parameters or function names.
-  A lightweight wgsl parser would help make parameter passing more precise, among other potential benefits.
+  In the future, replacing text searching with a lightweight wgsl parser should help.

 - To enable static typechecking, the linker currently requires the user to manually add placeholder declarations.
-  Extending wgsl-analyzer to typecheck imports would be benefit.
+  Extending wgsl-analyzer to typecheck imports would be nice.

-- A build plugin to register all relevant modules would be handy, and probably not difficult to build.
+- A build plugin to register all relevant modules files would be handy, and likely not difficult to build.

-- Bindings and uniforms and not linked.
-Perhaps that will prove useful for the future.
+- Bindings, uniforms, variables, and consts are not linked.
+  Perhaps that will prove useful in for a future version.